unaffiliatedstudios/cookie_consent/README.md

 ---

-**Note**: This component stores preferences in `localStorage`, which is browser-specific.
+**Note**: This component stores preferences in `sessionStorage`, which is browser-specific.
 Users clearing browser data will see the banner again.
 For cross-device persistence, you'd need to store preferences server-side with user accounts.